As the health care industry transitions to a reimbursement system dominated by value-based payment models,

 The Cost Savings Come From

-Greater use of home care services can reduce spending for the same patient population in two ways.
+home care services can reduce spending for the same patient population in two ways.

 The first – and biggest savings – comes from cost avoidance.
 These are the costs associated with an ambulance ride to the emergency room, emergency room treatment, inpatient admission, inpatient treatment or procedure, post-acute care or rehabilitation and possible readmission.
 If care like this can be provided in patients' homes, much of the utilization and cost of acute-care services can be avoided.